Abbotsbury Beach Defences

 These pillboxes were thoughtfully camouflaged to suit their surroundings, both having the out sides covered in a sandy pebble dash finish.
 A significant and interesting find only yards west from the anti tank cubes, and just over the apex of the top of the beach was what appeared to be two square open concrete boxes.

-These were located approx 240 yards west of the anti tank cubes.
-Both are spaced approx 15 feet apart, with one being at a higher position.
+These were located approx. 240 yards west of the anti tank cubes.
+They are spaced approx. 15 feet apart, with one being at a higher position.
 Closer examination showed that both structures have an entrance cut out which is offset to one side.

 The box nearest the sea (SY5665984083) is completely filled with stones, but its shape and uppermost section is clearly definable.
 The entrance side to this, the higher placed defence, faces 085 degrees east.